yantingxin/ProductViewer/README.md

 + Lazy loading of images: when a user swipe to an item, we download the image of the next item so that when the use swipe left again, the image is already there and the detailed view is complete.

 + UI: it displays the long description following the HTML format.

++ Corner cases: some items don't have descriptions (long or short).
+Display a default descripion in this case.